 Due to the fact that this is the preferred method done Dr. Reisfeld, he uses two small incisions on each side of the chest cavity.
 This method has the possibility of reversal as well.
 The success rate by all methods for the treatment of sweaty hands is about 98%.
 To learn more about the procedure in detail click here.

 Sweaty Palms (Palmar Hyperhidrosis) Summary:

 You may ask what should I do?
-Those affected should first discuss the matter with their doctor and then first try the conservative hyperhidrosis treatment measures available.
-If those measures do not give satisfactory relief then consideration should be given to the hyperhidrosis surgical treatment options to hyperhidrosis.
+Those affected should first discuss the matter with their doctor, and then first try conservative hyperhidrosis treatment measures available.
+If those measures do not give satisfactory relief, then patients should consider hyperhidrosis surgical treatment.

 What about Excessive foot Sweating?

 As a matter of fact, after years of doing the Thoracic Sympathectomy procedure, it is now evident that the success rate for plantar hyperhidrosis (foot sweating) is about 30-38% with the ETS procedure.

 For this reason, the lumbar sympathectomy has emerged as a excellent option for those patients who did not get sufficient relief from their plantar sweating after the thoracic sympathectomy, or for those whom their plantar sweating is their major problem.
 The success rate of lumbar sympathectomies for excessive foot sweating is about 97%.
 As we gain more and more experience (cases), it is strongly recommended for patients that have excessive feet sweating as a major issue.

 At present we do encounter some resistance from insurance companies about the investigational nature of the procedure, but slowly we are getting to the point that we can prove to them that it is not investigational anymore.
 Swaying insurance companies is a difficult task, but an active participation by the patient with his/her insurance company can help a lot.

 What is the age range for patients to have the ETS procedure done?